Syrian History

 World War I (1914-18)

 The Ottoman Empire seeing the opportunity to regain lost territory, joined the Central Powers in World War I (October 1914).
 The Ottomans attempted to turn the War into an Islamic crusade against the Russians, British, and French.
 An Ottomon offese in the Caucaseus failed disaterously.
 The Ottomans launched the Armenian genocide (1915-16).
 A few survivors managed to reach Syria.
+Aleppo took in thousands of Armenian refugees.
 An Ottomon offensive designed to seize Suez failed (1915).
 This attempt had little resonance in the Arab provinces of the Empire.
 The Arabs in fact saw the War as an opportunity to gain their independence.
 The British promoted an Arab Revolt launched by Hussayn Ibn Ali, the grand sharif of Mecca.
 The British offered Sharif Hussayn independence after the War.
-The British and French signed the Sykes-Picot Agreement (May 1916).
+The British and French signed the Sykes-Picot Agreement (February 1916).
 They essentially divided the Arab provinces of the Ottoman Empire into areas of influence.
 France was given Lebanon and Syria as their area of influence.
 The Balfour Declaration concerning a Jewish Homeland in Palestine further complicated the situation (1917).
 The British laynched an offensive into Palestine, seizing Jerusalem (December 1917).
 A renewed offensive broke Ottoman armies.
 The Nritish Army was supported by Hussayn Aran Army organized by Col. Lawrence.
 The British entered Damascus.
 Another British Army in modern Iraq seized Bagdad and began moving north.
 The Ottomons asked for ceasefire ending the figting.

 French Colonial Rule (1920-39)